foo-software/foo-api/packages/foo-api-docs/docs/lighthouse-check-github-action/examples.md

 #### Vercel with Foo

 If you're utilizing [Foo to save results](/docs/lighthouse-check-github-action/examples#running-on-foo-and-saving-results), you can associate a URL via the [`urlsJson` input](/docs/lighthouse-check-github-action/configuration#urlsjson) similar to the below.
 Note the use of the tuple, the first value being the Foo page API token and the second being the ephemeral URL.

+> **Pro Tip**: In order to do the above, you'll need to have 2 Foo tokens.
+Firstly, you'll need the [API token found in your account](https://www.foo.software/account/api).
+Secondly, you'll need the ["page token" found in the page dashboard](https://www.foo.software/dashboard/pages) for the corresponding page.

 ```yaml
 name: Lighthouse